Curatorial Statement

 Brian Andrews & Marc LeBlanc

 Human history has etched an expanding curve from myth to science.
 Its path crosses territories that were once sacred but came to be viewed as either knowledge or superstition.
 As culture and technology advanced, so did the boundary between what was rationally determined and cosmologically intuited.
-The evolution of culture and science resides at this fringe, expanding outward, in the twilight where human knowledge begins to break apart into
+The evolution of culture and science resides at this fringe, expanding outward, in the twilight where human knowledge begins to break apart into the unknown.

 In 1973, writer Arthur C. Clarke declared in his Third Law of Prediction, "Any sufficiently advanced technology is indistinguishable from magic."
 The law collapses the differences between a scientist and a magician to milestones on the path leading to modern humanity.